AksoEo/docs/api/restful.md

 There's a hard limit of 1MB for each request body.

+When using JSON any property described in the API spec as a binary string must be encoded in base64.

 ### Responses
 AKSO attempts to reply with a `Content-Type` acceptable by the client according to its `Accept` header.
 AKSO supports the following content types:
 * `application/vnd.msgpack` (recommended)